 - The Skills Framework for the Information Age (SFIA) has recognized the CISA and CISM certifications by mapping them to the SFIA and showing the relevance of the related skills and experience. (www.sfia.org.uk)

 - The National Association of Insurance Companies (NAIC) has included CISA among the approved certifications for qualified IT examiners.
-According to NAIC, IT examiners must have sufficient knowledge, background and experience to perform the IT portion of a financial exam.

 - Third-party audits of Smart Order Routing in the Indian securities market must be conducted by a CISA or equivalent.